12 Magical Full Moon Rituals to try and 3 things to avoid during this Full Moon

 12 Full Moon Rituals to Manifest with the Moon

 Since the Full Moon is the “energetic peak” of the month, this is a great time to harvest this energy through a full moon ritual and practice a little self-care.
-Here are 12 full moon rituals to help you nourish, reconnect with your intuition, and tapping into your creativity.
+Here are 12 full moon rituals and my top tips help you nourish, reconnect with your intuition, and tapping into your creativity.

 Moon bathing is a simple but effective full moon ritual of basking in the moonlight, and is a traditional treatment often used to help people keep cool in the summer.
 Some potential benefits include feelings of relaxation, increased energy levels, decreased levels of stress and anxiety, and a healthy and regular menstrual cycle.
 To practice moon bathing, find a spot outside where you can see the moon clearly, and sit or lie down to soak in its energy.
 You can do this outdoors, on the ground, in a lake, pool or pond or even in your home.
 Close your eyes and take deep breaths, visualizing any negative energy leaving your body and being replaced by calm, grounding energy from the moon.